tzzhao/npm-package-size/README.md

 + Search panel: to store the value of the package name text field
 + Loading state: to update its message every 3.5s so that the user feels his request is progressing.
 ##### unit tests
-Some unit tests were written as well as a few snapshot tests.
-Unfortunately not all components are covered and the App.spec.tsx is failing.
+Some unit tests were written as well as a few snapshot tests with jest.
+Unfortunately not all components were tested.

 ## Limitations
-_The tool fails to build some packages sometimes likely due to node/npm/yarn/webpack versions and maybe sometimes because the webpack configuration doesn't cover all the project cases.
++ The tool fails to build some packages sometimes likely due to node/npm/yarn/webpack versions and maybe sometimes because the webpack configuration doesn't cover all the project cases.
-_The tool doesn't return the same sizes as bundlephobia (beyond the fact that the project uses 1kB=1000B while bundlephobia has 1kiB-1024B, the sizes in bytes differ as well) _The backend suffers when a lot of requests are made simultaneously (concurrent access to the disk to install package dependencies, as well as bundling in memory.
++ The tool doesn't return the same sizes as bundlephobia (beyond the fact that the project uses 1kB=1000B while bundlephobia has 1kiB-1024B, the sizes in bytes differ as well)
++ The backend suffers when a lot of requests are made simultaneously (concurrent access to the disk to install package dependencies, as well as bundling in memory.
 ## Next Steps
-_Ideally use workers as bundlephobia
++ Ideally use workers as bundlephobia
-_Write e2e tests in selenium for the frontend.
++ Write e2e tests in selenium for the frontend.
 Write unit tests for the backend.
-_Have a database to store the results of the package bundles.
++ Have a database to store the results of the package bundles.
 Populate it with the most common packages information so that the server should most of the time fetch the info from the database and only occasionally build packages
-_Check why the bundle sizes aren't the same as the ones on bundlephobia _Add fancy features such as the auto complete dropdown to propose packages given the user input
++ Check why the bundle sizes aren't the same as the ones on bundlephobia
++ Add fancy features such as the auto complete dropdown to propose packages given the user input